CephalofairGames/gloomhaven2e-faq/index.md

 **If I am enhancing an ability that can only affect multiple targets when an element is consumed or some other condition is met, does it cost double to enhance?** Yes.
 If an ability has conditional multi-targets, it still costs double. *This is a change from Gloomhaven 1st Edition.*

 **My Summon has an inherent multi-target attack.
 Will enhancing its Range or Attack cost double the normal cost for a summon?** Yes.

+**I have a set discount to enhancement costs (for example, Hail's Enchanter perk).
+When does this apply to the cost of an enhancement?** All discounts of specific gold amounts (e.g. 10 gold) are applied at the very end of the calculation, after all other modifications have been made.

 ![divider-narrow](/assets/images/divider2.png)